CanonicalLtd/maas-docs/en/contributing-git.md

 Verify your email address by responding to the email notification you will receive.

-The remainder of this page will refer to your GitHub username as **$GH_USERNAME**.
+The remainder of this page will refer to your GitHub username as **$GH_USERNAME** (e.g. 'johnsmith').

-### Profile setup
+### User environment

-Configure some basic user settings.
+Configure some user environment essentials.

+Set your user name and email address:

 `git config --global user.name "$FIRST_NAME $LAST_NAME"`

 `git config --global user.email "$EMAIL_ADDRESS"`

-Pre-empt a later warning about how "pushes" should work:
+Pre-empt a later [warning][stackoverflow-git-push-warning] about how "pushes" should work:

 `git config --global push.default simple`

 When you send changes to GitHub you will need to authenticate.
-By default, you use your GitHub login credentials.
-Consider setting a non-default (15 min) credential cache (below is for 60 min):
+By default, your GitHub login credentials are used.
+Consider setting a credentials cache time limit beyond the default (15 min).
+Below it is set at 60 min:

 `git config --global credential.helper 'cache --timeout=3600'`